intel-lab-lkp/linux/Documentation/firmware-guide/acpi/apei/einj.rst

   location, or device that is the target of the error injection.
 Whether this actually works depends on what operations the BIOS actually includes in the trigger phase.

+- einjv2_component_count

+  The value from this file is used to set the "Component Array Count" field of EINJv2 Extension Structure.

+- einjv2_component_array
+  The contents of this file are used to set the "Component Array" field of the EINJv2 Extension Structure.
+The expected format is hex values for component id and syndrom seperated by space, and multiple components are seperated by new line.

 BIOS versions based on the ACPI 4.0 specification have limited options in controlling where the errors are injected.
 Your BIOS may support an